desbma/rsop/README.md

 ### From the AUR

-Arch Linux users can install the [rsop AUR package](https://aur.archlinux.org/packages/rsop/).
+Arch Linux users can install the [rsop-open AUR package](https://aur.archlinux.org/packages/rsop-open/).

 ## Configuration